It\^o Stochastic differentials: It o stochastic differentials using convergence in probability

 \begin{proof} Define the process $Y_s \coloneqq f(X_s) - f'(X_t)X_s - \frac{1}{2}f''(X_t)\lbrack X\rbrack_s$ for $s\geq t$.
 As $X\in\mathcal{S}^\text{CBP}_t$, we know that $\lbrack X\rbrack \in\mathcal{S}^\text{CBP}_t$ by Lemma \ref{lemma: CBP is equivalent to vbp for local martingales}.
 Thus, it is sufficient to show that $d^p(Y)_t = 0$.
 Pick some $s>t$.
 By the classical It\^o formula,

 By continuity of $f'$ and $f''$ and using the same steps as in the proof of Theorem \ref{thm: stochastic version of ftc}, we have the result. \end{proof}

 \begin{remark} This proof uses the classical It\^o formula as we require the canonical splitting of $f(X)$ to even be able to apply our definition of the differential zero.
 This is given by the classical It\^o formula.
-Our result however is new because it provides a `true' chain rule as it applies at a point in time and not over an interval. \end{remark}
+Our result is nevertheless new as it provides a `true' chain rule which applies at a point in time and not over an interval. \end{remark}